microsoft/ML-For-Beginners/TimeSeries/1-Introduction/README.md

 Time series data is a list of ordered observations, unlike data that can be analyzed by linear regression.
 The most common one is ARIMA, an acronym that stands for "Autoregressive Integrated Moving Average".

-ARIMA models "relate the present value of a series to past values and past prediction errors." [source](https://online.stat.psu.edu/stat510/lesson/1/1.1).
+[ARIMA models](https://online.stat.psu.edu/stat510/lesson/1/1.1) "relate the present value of a series to past values and past prediction errors."
 They are most appropriate for analyzing time-domain data, where data is ordered over time.

 > There are several types of ARIMA models, which you can learn about [here](https://people.duke.edu/~rnau/411arim.htm) and which you will touch on in the next lesson.